Rodney King: Early life

 Rodney Glen King was born in Sacramento, California, on April 2, 1965, the son of Ronald and Odessa King.
-He and his four siblings grew up in Altadena, California.
+He and his four siblings grew up in Altadena, California, a suburb of Los Angeles.
+By the fourth grade, King and his brother were frequently forced to help his father in cleaning commercial office buildings, working as late as 2 a.m. on school nights; his father sometimes beat him.
+King began drinking in junior high school with friends.
 King attended John Muir High School and often talked about being inspired by his social science teacher, Robert E. Jones.
-King's father died in 1984 at the age of 42.
+However, during his senior year, King dropped out of high school to take a job in the construction industry.
+His father, Ronald King, died in 1984 at age 42.

 On November 3, 1989, King robbed a store in Monterey Park, California.
 He threatened the Korean store owner with an iron bar.
 King then hit the store owner with a pole before fleeing the scene.
-King stole two hundred dollars in cash during the robbery.
+King stole $200 in cash during the robbery.
 He was convicted and sentenced to two years' imprisonment.
 He was released on December 27, 1990, after serving one year in prison.

 Marriage and family

 King had a daughter with his girlfriend, Carmen Simpson.
-He later married Denetta Lyles (cousin of hate crime victim James Byrd Jr. and also cousin of rapper Mack 10) and had a daughter.
+He later married Danetta Lyles (cousin of Texas hate crime victim James Byrd Jr.) and had a daughter.
 King and Lyles eventually divorced.
 He later remarried and had a daughter with Crystal Waters.
 This marriage also ended in divorce.

 1991 police assault in Los Angeles

-Early in the morning of Sunday, March 3, 1991, King, with his friends Bryant Allen and Freddie Helms, were driving a 1987 Hyundai Excel west on the Foothill Freeway (Interstate 210) in the San Fernando Valley of Los Angeles.
+Early in the morning of Sunday, March 3, 1991, King, with his friends Bryant Allen and Freddie Helms, were driving a 1988 Hyundai Excel west on the Foothill Freeway (Interstate 210) in the San Fernando Valley of Los Angeles.
 The three had spent the night watching basketball and drinking at a friend's house in Los Angeles.
 At 12:30 a.m., officers Tim and Melanie Singer, husband and wife members of the California Highway Patrol, noticed King's car speeding on the freeway.
 They pursued King with lights and sirens, and the pursuit reached 117 mph (188 km/h), while King refused to pull over.
 King would later say he fled the police hoping to avoid a driving under the influence charge and the parole violation that could follow.

 King left the freeway near the Hansen Dam Recreation Area and the pursuit continued through residential streets at speeds ranging from 55 to 80 mph, and through at least one red light.
 By this point, several police cars and a police helicopter had joined in the pursuit.
 After approximately 8 mi, officers cornered King in his car.
 The first five Los Angeles Police Department (LAPD) officers to arrive were Stacey Koon, Laurence Powell, Timothy Wind, Theodore Briseno and Rolando Solano.